Skip to main content

 Cloud-Based Provisioning: For environments using cloud platforms like AWS or Azure, this method is ideal for environments where you don’t have direct access to the console of each individual instance and need to inject setup commands dynamically during instance creation.

 Enhanced Security: By opting not to use SSH keys and instead disabling SSH access entirely (either at the operating system level or by restricting access through the security group), you can further lock down your EC2 instances.
-This minimizes the attack surface, making the system less vulnerable to unauthorized access, since management and retrieval of critical information (like claimKey) can be done through user data and console logs without any need for SSH access.
+This minimizes the attack surface, making the system less vulnerable to unauthorized access, since management and retrieval of critical information can be done through user data and console logs without any need for SSH access.

 note